TriangularApathy/Better_BelieveIt_Bot/README.md

 This is a WIP Discord bot that I'm making for myself and friends.

+## Current Bot Features

+I will attempt to update this as new features are added.

+- It will show up as online in your server (wow, crazy!)

 ## Planned Additions

 Because this is meant to be for fun, a lot of the additions will include ridiculous commands meant to troll friends.